xcart/xcart-docs/_pages/kb_en/general_setup/migration/migration-from-xcart4-to-xcart5.md

 - **enable_copy_ext_images** enables copying of external images to XC5 location.
 In other words, if your X-Cart 5 is on one server and X-Cart 4 is on another, X-Cart 5 will copy images by downloading it.

 {% note info %}
-If the file `<X-Cart>/etc/config.local.php` does not exist in your X-Cart 5 store, to use any of the above-named settings, you will need to create the file following the example below.
+If the `<X-Cart>/etc/config.local.php` file does not exist in your X-Cart 5 store, to use any of the above-named settings, you will need to create the file following the example below.
 Uncomment the settings that you want to set by removing the ';' symbol at the front.
-{% endnote %}

 ```php
 ; <?php /*
 ; WARNING: Do not change the line above